Simple-Robotics/proxsuite/README.md

    - C++ 14/17/20 compliant,
    - Python and Julia bindings for easy code prototyping without sacrificing performance.

-**Proxsuite** has a dedicated feature for solving batches of QPs.
-**Proxsuite** has a dedicated feature for solving nonconvex QPs.
-**Proxsuite** has a dedicated feature for solving the closest feasible QPs if they appear to be primal infeasible.
 **Proxsuite** is extensible.
 **Proxsuite** is reliable and extensively tested, showing the best performances on the hardest problems of the literature.
 **Proxsuite** is supported and tested on Windows, Mac OS X, Unix, and Linux.